byCrookie/discord-music/README.md

 **Supported Platforms**: `win-x64`, `linux-x64`, and `linux-arm64`.
 Other architectures may require additional dependencies like `opus` and `libsodium`.

+Make sure to change the cache location in the `.dmrc` file to a writable directory if you don't have write access to `/data`.

 #### Required Binaries and Libraries:

 - **FFmpeg**: Install from [FFmpeg](https://www.ffmpeg.org/download.html).